jackhumbert/fardriver-controllers/MANUAL.md

 * 0-3: BIT position of byte 2
 * 8: Not shown.

-### 6.2.6 SPA Transmission 🎧 Signal Description
+### 6.2.6 SPA Output Signal Description

-1. Special Frames <16 Transmission 🎧 Analog Voltage
+1. Special Frames < 16: Output analog voltage
-2. Special frame >=16, OBD is valid.
-For OBD warning light indication
+2. Special frame >= 16, OBD is valid: Used for OBD alarm light indication
-3. Special Frames >= 16, OBD Invalid, New Country Marked speeding alerts are effective.
-Lose 🎧 high voltage when speeding
+3. Special Frames >= 16, OBD is invalid, new national standard speeding reminder is valid:  Output high voltage when overspeeding
-4. Special Frames >= 16,OBD Invalid, New Country Invalid speeding alerts.
-When there is an alarm, lose 🎧 alarm pulse.
-Without alarm, output 🎧voltage at P- pitch
+4. Special Frames >= 16, OBD is invalid, new national standard speeding reminder is invalid: When there is an alarm, the alarm pulse is output.
+When there is no alarm, the output voltage in P gear

 ### 6.2.7 DATA0